 - Garnish with fresh pomegranate seeds and a lemon rind

-For this delicious cocktail, Chris chose Madam Pattirini gin, which has a ginger element to it– it works SO well with the ginger beer!
+For this delicious cocktail, Chris chose Madam Pattirini gin, which has a ginger element to it– It works SO well with the ginger beer!

 We also made the syrup by macerating pomegranate seeds instead of boiling.
 Maceration is literally just letting the seeds soak in sugar for a few hours.
-Then Chris added cranberry juice for flavor, strained it out and voila!
-Cranberry Pomegranate Syrup.
+Then Chris added cranberry juice for flavor, strained it out, and voilà!
+Cranberry-pomegranate syrup.